WooCommerce Multistore Documentation

 - Go to Network Dashboard, access the Plugins screen and find the newly uploaded WooCommerce Multistore in the list.

 - Click Network Activate Plugin to enable the code.

 4) Basic Description – Top↑

-The plugin facilitates an easy way to manage and publish products across a WordPress multisite environment with sub domains, sub directories or at different domains.
+The plugin facilitates an easy way to manage and publish products across several WordPress WooCommerce stores using sub domains, sub directories or different domains.
 The stock management is provided automatically, but global stock management can also be turned off.
 Here are few of the plugin’s main features:

 - Any product can be replicated across the network, making it available on any other store.
 This is possible both with single products and in bulk.